ifwe/bruce/doc/design.md

 dispatcher threads, as detailed below.

-Once the router thread has chosen a broker for a message or batch of messages, it queues the message(s) for receipt by the corresponding dispatcher send thread.
+Once the router thread has chosen a broker for a message or batch of messages, it queues the message(s) for receipt by the corresponding dispatcher thread.
 The router thread monitors the dispatcher for conditions referred to as *pause events*.
-These occur due to socket-related errors and certain types of error ACKs which indicate that the metadata is likely no longer accurate.
+These occur due to socket-related errors and certain types of error ACKs which indicate that the metadata is no longer accurate.
 On detection of a pause event, the router thread waits for the dispatcher threads to shut down and extracts all messages from the dispatcher.
 It then fetches new metadata, starts new dispatcher threads, and reroutes the extracted messages based on the new metadata.
 The router thread also periodically refreshes its metadata and responds to user-initiated metadata update requests.
 In these cases, it fetches new metadata, which it compares with the existing